25-0112p - In The Beginning, Day One, Part 2, Scott Reynolds

 2 Peter 3:3-5,

-• The transcript begins with a scripture reading from 2 Peter 3:3-5, where Peter warns about scoffers in the last days who will question the promise of Christ’s coming, citing that everything has continued as it has since creation.
+The transcript begins with a scripture reading from 2 Peter 3:3-5, where Peter warns that in the last days, scoffers will question the promise of Christ’s return, arguing that everything has remained unchanged since the beginning of creation.
+However, these scoffers deliberately ignore that the heavens and the earth were formed by God’s word, with the earth being created out of water and by water.

 Summary